python/cpython/Doc/c-api/call.rst

    As rule of thumb, CPython will internally use the vectorcall protocol if the callable supports it.
 However, this is not a hard rule, *tp_call* may be used instead.
-   Therefore, a class supporting vectorcall must also set :c:member:`~PyTypeObject.tp_call`.
+   Therefore, a class supporting vectorcall must also implement :c:member:`~PyTypeObject.tp_call`.
    Moreover, the callable must behave the same regardless of which protocol is used.